 People are equal in terms of law.
 There is no differentiation on account of ethnicity, color, or sex.
 Allah says: "O you who have believed, it is not lawful for you to inherit women by compulsion.
-And do not make difficulties for them in order to take [back] part of what you gave them unless they commit a clear obscenity.
+(1) And do not make difficulties for them in order to take [back] part of what you gave them(2) unless they commit a clear obscenity.
 And live with them in kindness.
 For if you dislike them, perhaps you dislike a thing and Allah makes therein much good."
 (4:58)

-The Prophet said: "O people, one of the things that destroyed the previous nations is that when the rich would steal, they would leave that person alone, but when a poor stole, they would make sure to get their full right from him (to punish him to the full extent of the law).
-By Allah, if Fatimah, the daughter of Muhammad, stole something, I would have cut off her hand as well."
-(Muslim)
+The Prophet said: "O people, one of the things that destroyed the previous nations is that when the rich would steal, they would leave that person alone, but when a poor stole, they would make sure to get their full right from him (to in terms of law.
+There account of ethnicity. color or sex.